-The KitchenAid mini food processor checks both of those boxes (lightweight and portable, easy to clean) so much so that sometimes I do actually use it to chop nuts when I just can’t be bothered to chop by hand.
+This mini food chopper checks both of those boxes (lightweight and portable, easy to clean) so much so that sometimes I do actually use it to chop nuts when I just can't be bothered to chop by hand.

 - 9.7 x 7 x 6.9 inches

 - Slow drip opening in the lid

 - Cord wrap storage space in the base

 - Comes in a variety of fun colors!

 What that means: Each KitchenAid mini food processor is compact and lightweight, comfortable to hold and easy to use, with a BPA-free plastic bowl.